 Teaching

-I am a Lecturer of Linguistics at the University of California, Riverside (2016, 2019-), where I have taught LING 121 Syntax, LING 131 Morphology, LING 151 Semantics, LING 160I Sociolinguistics and LING 162 (cross-listed as PSYC 128) Language and the Brain, as well as an Honors Ignition Seminar (HNPG17, HNPG18) entitled "Languages of the World".
+I am a Lecturer of Linguistics at the University of California, Riverside (2016, 2019-), where I have taught LING 121 Syntax, LING 131 Morphology, LING 151 Semantics, LING 160E Dialectology, LING 160I Sociolinguistics, LING 162 (cross-listed as PSYC 128) Language and the Brain and LING 167 (cross-listed as ANTH 167) Structural/Descriptive Linguistics (i.e. History of Linguistics), as well as an Honors Ignition Seminar (HNPG17, HNPG18) entitled "Languages of the World".

 At California State University Fullerton in Spring 2021, I taught SPAN 530, Graduate Seminar: Historical Linguistics.